Killertiger4345/csc325-capstone/README.md

 # csc325-capstone
-Work Shift Management System; Group Capstone Project for CSC 325
+Group Capstone Project for CSC 325

+Work Shift Management System

+Managers manage multiple locations that hire multiple Supervisors and Employees Supervisors manage one location that hire and manage multiple Employees and assign them to shifts throughout the week Employees are hired to one locations and provide their work schedule availability